-PROJECT OBJECTIVE To provide more secure access to all Department network resources and streamline such access from anywhere; thereby enhancing the Department's business continuity and disaster recovery capabilities and improving risk management. ---------------------- ---
+To provide more secure access to all Department network resources and streamline such access from anywhere; thereby enhancing the Department's business continuity and disaster recovery capabilities and improving risk management.

-DELIVERABLES mig plementation of Zero Trust Network Access of Department resources and gration of all shared files and documents from on-premises systems g., physical servers) to the cloud.
+Implementation of Zero Trust Network Access of Department resources and migration of all shared files and documents from on-premises systems (e.g., physical servers) to the cloud.

-2023-24 MILESTONES BY DECEMBER 31, 2023: a) Research Zero Trust Network Access solutions; and, b) Design cloud storage services for the migration of shared files.
-BY MARCH 31, 2024: Dresure and configure Zero Trust Network Access solution and cloud.
+- a) Research Zero Trust Network Access solutions; and, - b) Design cloud storage services for the migration of shared files.

 Procure and configure Zero Trust Network Access solution and cloud storage service.

-BY JUNE 30, 2024: a) Implement Zero Trust Network Access solution; and, b) Migrate all shared files to the cloud.
-2022.24 The estimated cost of \$20,000 for producement of a Zoro Trust Network
+- a) Implement Zero Trust Network Access solution; and, - b) Migrate all shared files to the cloud.

-The estimated cost of \$20,000 for procurement of a Zero Trust Network Access solution has been included in the Fiscal Year (FY) 2023-24 Final Budget. -- --
+The estimated cost of \$20,000 for procurement of a Zero Trust Network Access solution has been included in the Fiscal Year (FY) 2023-24 Final Budget.

-Project #4: (NEW) Secure Messaging and Document Uploads in the Pension and Retirement Information System (PARIS)
+Secure Messaging and Document Uploads in the Pension and Retirement Information System (PARIS)

-Duration: 2023-24 Project Lead(s): Anthony Torres, Chief Benefits Analyst, Pensions Division Project Participants: Systems Staff, PASCo Staff, Communications & Education Staff, and Pension Administration System Vendor Stakeholders: LAFPP Members and Staff
+Project Lead(s): Anthony Torres, Chief Benefits Analyst, Pensions Division and Pension Administration System Vendor

+Project Participants: Systems Staff, PASCo Staff, Communications & Education Staff,

+Stakeholders: LAFPP Members and Staff